 Although it’s such a small village, you can find an organically certified greenhouse, egg production, forestry, and arboretum.
 Within the village, you’ll also find everything you need including a bakery, a cafe, a guest house, and several art venues.

-Sólheimar hosts plenty of workshops from candle-making to ceramics.
+Sólheimar eco-village hosts plenty of workshops from candle-making to ceramics.
 The village is a 45-minute drive from Thingvellir and Geysir and can be found just off Route 35.

 Another charming farm found on the Golden Circle route.
 Efstidalur is the perfect pit-stop when traveling between Thingvellir National Park and the Great Geysir.
 This small dairy farm is run by four siblings and the farm has been in family hands since 1750.